turnerluke/treaps/py_treaps/karma.md

+# Karma Examples

+The following document explains my design decisions on the karma examples.

 # Meld
 Melding two Treaps is similar to the process of inserting a node, however there are some key differences.